clandro89/aws-lambda-stream/README.md

 # aws-lambda-stream

-This a python version of [aws-lambda-stream](https://github.com/jgilbert01/aws-lambda-stream)
+This a python version of [aws-lambda-stream](https://github.com/jgilbert01/aws-lambda-stream) using [ReactiveX](https://github.com/ReactiveX/RxPY)

 ## Installation